List of White Collar characters: Rebecca Lowe/Rachel Turner

 Rebecca Lowe (real name Rachel Turner) (Bridget Regan) is Neal's girlfriend in season five.
 Neal plans a con where they set up an art thief, a rival of Mozzie's, to steal a piece of art and then get caught while Neal copies a chapter in an old book.
 Neal meets Rebecca when he investigates the museum.
 She is later fired from the museum and believes that Neal is an FBI agent because of a con that Neal, Mozzie, and Neal's landlord set up to get more information about why the book chapter information is so valuable.
 Neal is fortunate that Peter thinks that Neal was only lying to Rebecca about his true job at the FBI to date her and does not know about the book when Peter crashes Neal and Rebecca's date.
 Neal later tells Rebecca the truth about him consulting on cases and why he needed the information and Rebecca locks the door and they proceed to have sex.
 Rebecca helps with the glass pane scheme in the mid-season finale.
 It is later discovered that she is really Rachel Turner, a disgraced former MI5 agent.
 She did professional recon on Peter, Elizabeth, Neal, David Siegel, and the rest of the White Collar unit, set up Hagan, and killed him and Siegel.
 In the season six premiere, she helps the FBI and Peter to find Neal when he is kidnapped by her partner.
 After a brief conversation with Neal, she is escorted by the US Marshals back to maximum security, but decides to get herself killed by reaching for a gun on her way to the car.

 June Ellington

 June Ellington (Diahann Carroll) is a widow who allows Neal to stay in her home.
 Her husband, Byron, was a conman as well.
-June has a granddaughter named Cindy and a niece named Samantha.
+June has two granddaughters: Cindy and Samantha.
 June first met Neal while in a thrift store when she offered him a room in her luxurious home where he stays throughout the series.
 She becomes both a trusted friend and an integral part of many cases, both asking for and offering help (appearing in 27 episodes).
 She first displays her singing talents in "Home Invasion", and then she contributes to a case in "Empire City" by starring as the opening act at a jazz club under investigation.
 In the episode "Power Play", she helps teach Peter how to be a thief.